-I had a friend ask “Do you know how to allow someone to be an Administrator of your DAN results?
+I had a friend ask “Do you know how to allow someone to be an Administrator of your DNA results?
 I searched the Help and found an article from March 29, 2017 that only shows Guest and Editor.
 Surely, they didn’t take Administrator away?”

 My answer, Yes and No and don’t call me Shirley!